The walking track to Heimaklettur – The Home Rock

 The intersection halfway up

-After some narrow and rocky tracks along steep sides, you’ll reach an intersection of paths and sheep tracks.
+After the rocky parts along steep sides you’ll reach an intersection of paths and sheep tracks.
 Here you take a sharp turn to the left.
 Soon after, you will reach the broad and grassy upper slopes of Heimaklettur.

-There are a few sheep trails circling around Heimaklettur, but the path to the top is quite obvious once you’re on it.
+There are a few sheep tracks circling around Heimaklettur, but the path to the top is quite obvious once you’re on it.

-Grassy meadows with a view to the Eldfell lava field.
+Grassy meadows on the upper slope, with a view to the Eldfell lava field.

 In summer you can often see lots of puffins sitting on that stubby rock sticking out on the left near the top of Heimaklettur.
 They are also flying around the slopes down the other side, towards Miðklettur and Ystiklettur near the harbour entrance.